Dutch guilder: 19th century: United Netherlands

-Following Belgium's secession from the Netherlands in 1830, a more permanent solution was implemented in 1840 by reducing the Gulden to 9.45 g fine silver and repealing its fixed equivalence in gold.
+Following Belgium's secession from the Netherlands in 1830, a more permanent solution was implemented in 1840 by reducing the gulden to 9.45 g fine silver and repealing its fixed equivalence in gold.

-Gold Standard
+Gold standard

-As a result of the adoption of the Gold Standard by the newly established German Empire in 1873, the Netherlands in 1875 repealed the free coinage of silver into Gulden coins, substituted by the free coinage of gold into 10-Gulden coins containing 6.048 g fine gold.
+As a result of the adoption of the gold standard by the newly established German Empire in 1873, the Netherlands in 1875 repealed the free coinage of silver into gulden coins, substituted by the free coinage of gold into 10-gulden coins containing 6.048 g fine gold.
 This arrangement continued until the worldwide suspension of the gold standard in 1914 due to the First World War.
 The gold standard was revived in 1925 but was abandoned in 1936.

 After 1914

-In 1914 the guilder was traded at a rate of 2.46 guilders = 1 U.S. dollar.
+In 1914, the guilder was traded at a rate of 2.46 guilders = 1 U.S. dollar.
 As of 1938, the rate was 1.82 guilders = 1 U.S. dollar.
-One Dutch guilder in 1914 could buy roughly the same amount of goods and services as 10.02 U.S. dollars or 8.17 euros in December 2017.
-In 1938, the guilder purchasing power would be approximately equal to 9.54 U.S. dollars or 7.78 euros in December 2017.
-Overall, the guilder remained a very stable currency and was also the third highest-valued currency unit in Europe in the interwar period (after the British Pound Sterling and the Irish pound, which, at this time, were pegged to each other at par).
+One Dutch guilder in 1914 could buy roughly the same amount of goods and services as US$10.02 or €8.17 in December 2017.
+In 1938, the guilder purchasing power would be approximately equal to US$9.54 or €7.78 in December 2017.
+Overall, the guilder remained a very stable currency and was also the third highest-valued currency unit in Europe in the interwar period (after the British pound sterling and the Irish pound, which, at this time, were pegged to each other at par).

 Following the German occupation, on 10 May 1940, the guilder was pegged to the Reichsmark at a rate of 1 guilder = 1.5 Reichsmark.
 This rate was reduced to 1.327 on 17 July of the same year.
 The liberating Allied forces set an exchange rate of 2.652 guilders = 1 U.S. dollar, which became the peg for the guilder within the Bretton Woods system.
 In 1949, the peg was changed to 3.8 guilders = 1 dollar, approximately matching the devaluation of the British pound.
 In 1961, the guilder was revalued to 3.62 guilders = 1 dollar, a change approximately in line with that of the German mark.
 After 1967 guilders were made from nickel instead of silver.

 Euro changeover

-In 2002, the guilder was replaced by the euro at an exchange rate of 2.20371 guilders = 1 Euro.
+In 2002, the guilder was replaced by the euro at an exchange rate of 2.20371 guilders = €1.
 Coins remained exchangeable for euros at branches of the Netherlands Central Bank until 1 January 2007.
 Most guilder banknotes that were valid at the time of conversion can be exchanged until the deadline of 1 January 2032.
 There are some exceptions to this, and furthermore no banknote received as payment for commercial goods or services after 27 January 2002 is exchangeable.
-Refer Banknotes of the Dutch guilder for a full list of guilder Banknotes and their last valid exchange date.
+See Banknotes of the Dutch guilder for a full list of guilder banknotes and their last valid exchange date.